• Skip to primary navigation

 The socket module in Python provides access to the BSD socket interface.
 It includes the socket class, for handling the actual data channel, and functions for network-related tasks such as converting a server’s name to an address and formatting data to be sent across the network.

-The INET sockets, account for at least 99% of the sockets in use.
-The web browser’s that you use opens a socket and connects to the web server.
+Sockets are widely used on the Internet, as they are behind any kind of network communications done by your computer.
+The INET sockets account for at least 99% of the sockets in use.
+The web browsers that you use open a socket and connect to the web server.

 Any network communication goes through a socket.